SurrealNumber/CoreTitleInheritance/readme.txt

 Core limit is not crucial information.
 I should add a core titles tab to my_realm to give that information and give some management options.
 Essentially the event is now irrelevent and being replaced by proper gui.

+Scopes have a GetList function.
+Might be able to use that and items.
+Looking into the character window change first.
+No idea what the down part of a vbox does. max titles depends on other factors all are instances of vbox_titles_claims_box defined at bottom of file. different title boxes to display.
+The different versions only differ in the cutoff for the number of titles and claims and related factors.
+Conditions for displaying:
+Overall box (vbox)
+if no diplomacy or faction -> 1st one 13
+if diplomacy then in hbox with diplomacy.
+    no faction and diplomacy <=4 -> 2nd one 10
+    no faction and 4<diplomacy<=6 -> 3rd one 9
+    no faction and 6<diplomacy<=8 -> 4th one 8
+    no faction and 8<diplomacy -> 5th one 7

+Will have to put in some stuff to make limits play nicely when cores or claims are not present.
+What happens when claims but no titles? - only claims display (still one row) What happens with factions? - I don't see a difference.
+Plan now: as above, but in case where titles is missing below claims instead.
+Start by always having it split with claims. (and restricting claims to half the size) might have to use variable system to deal with some of the on click things in the gui.
+Possible alternative: add icon to cores - like title laws icon. <- subtle.
+Less intrusive.
+Don't have to deal with character window.
+I like it.